EEHZYDHAVE/Cyclistic_Share_2022_Q1/README.md

 **Average Trip Duration By Rider**

 The average trip duration is more in the casual rider type section

-Recommendation: Further analysis should be done on why casual customers engage in longer trips, then the marketing campaign can be targeted to apply such to the annual member type to get more subscribers
+**Recommendation**: Further analysis should be done on why casual customers engage in longer trips, then the marketing campaign can be targeted to apply such to the annual member type to get more subscribers

 <figure>
   <legend> <a href="https://public.tableau.com/views/Cyclistic_Share_16990639629980/Sheet1?:language=en-GB&:display_count=n&:origin=viz_share_link" color="blue">View Average trip duration Visualization on Tableau</a> </legend>